The Ultraproducts of Quasirandom Groups: Covering Properties Imply Quasirandomness

-\begin{lem} For any $\e>0$, any $m>\frac{v_D}{\e^{D^2}}$ points in $U_D(\C)$ will have two points with distance smaller than $\e$, where $v_D$ is a constant depending only on $D$. \end{lem} \begin{proof} This follows from a volume packing argument.
+\begin{lem} For any $\e>0$ and any integer $m>\frac{v_D}{c(D)\e^{D^2}}$, any $m$ points in $\mathrm{U}_D(\C)$ will have two points with distance smaller than $\e$.
+Here $v_D$ and $c(D)$ are as in Lemma~\ref{lem:volume}. \end{lem} \begin{proof} This follows from a volume packing argument.